mit-gfx/CDFG-website/collections/_team/erin-buckley.md

 ---
+layout: team
+title: Erin Buckley
+featured_image: ""
+link: content/erin-buckley.html
 categories:
   - team
   - alumni
-featured_image: ''
-layout: team
-link: content/erin-buckley.html
-title: Erin Buckley
 ---

-**[Erin Buckley](content/erin-buckley.html)** joined the computational fabrication group as an administrative assistant II in 2019 spring.
+**[Erin Buckley](content/erin-buckley.html)** We were pleased to have Erin in our group as a temporary administrative assistant in the Spring of 2019 before she moved on to her dream job in the public sector.